RT-Thread/rt-thread/bsp/renesas/ra8p1-titan-board/README.md

 ![image-20250819173700386](m85/figures/image-20250819173700386.png)

+### Enabling the Device Model (DM)

+The current DM GPIO and external-interrupt support targets the `m85` project.
+The `m33` project continues to use the legacy BSP drivers.
+The `m85` project uses `RT_USING_DM` to select one driver framework, so the DM and legacy drivers for the same GPIO controller are not built together.

+1. Enter the `m85` directory and run `scons --menuconfig`.
+2. Open `Device Drivers` and enable `Enable device driver model with device tree`.
+3. Save the configuration and run `scons -jN` for a GCC build.

+The BSP automatically selects OFW, built-in FDT, PIC, NVIC, and PIN support with `RT_USING_DM`, and uses `m85/board/dts/ra8p1-titan-m85.dts`.
+The build converts and embeds the DTB automatically.

 ## Contact Information

 If you have any thoughts or suggestions during usage, please feel free to contact us via the [RT-Thread Community Forum](https://club.rt-thread.org/).